 Submarine Force Museum, Groton

-It’s the home of the world’s finest collection of submarine artefacts, and the only submarine museum operated by the US Navy.
+It’s the home of the world’s finest collection of submarine artifacts, and the only submarine museum operated by the US Navy.
 The museum traces the development of the “Silent Service” from David Bushnell’s Turtle which was used in the revolutionary war to the Ohio and Virgina class submarines.
 The museum holds over 33,000 artifacts, photographs and documents.

 U.S. Naval Academy, Annapolis